ininYingYi/Markdown-Resume/_includes/section/work_experience.md

 ### **[Amber Studio](https://amberstudio.com/)** *2022 Apr ~ 2023 Mar*
 > **Unity Engineer**
-> - Maintained [Runble Hero](https://play.google.com/store/apps/details?id=com.lorraine.rumbleleague1&hl=en_US&gl=US) which is a mobile app developed by Amber.
+> - Maintained [Rumble Heroes](https://play.google.com/store/apps/details?id=com.lorraine.rumbleleague1&hl=en_US&gl=US) which is a mobile app developed by Amber.
 > - Developed a prototype for a project in Amber's Heroes of Innova.
 The project won the first of ten teams.
 > - Developed an internal project.
 >   - Implemented the unit test feature using Unity Test Framework.